 On January 3, 2019, the Company sold a set of manufacturing equipment to third parties for aggregate proceeds of \$3.08 million (RMB21.25 million) and the Company entered into lease agreements under which the Company agreed to lease back each of the properties for an initial term of 3 years.
-On May 12, 2020, the Company prepaid the financing lease obligations for aggregate payment of \$1.34 million.

-On April 26, 2019, the Company sold various equipment including the general assembly line and the differential assembly line to third parties for aggregate proceeds of \$2.12 million (RMB14.66 million) and the Company entered into lease agreements under which the Company agreed to lease back each of the properties for an initial term of 2 years.
-On April 30, 2020, the Company prepaid the financing lease obligations for aggregate payment of \$0.94 million.
+On April 26, 2019, the Company sold various equipment including general assembly lines and differential assembly lines to third parties for aggregate proceeds of \$2.12 million (RMB14.66 million) and the Company entered into lease agreements under which the Company agreed to lease back each of the properties for an initial term of 2 years.

-On May 27, 2020, the Company sold various equipment including the general assembly line and the differential assembly line to third parties for aggregate proceeds of \$1.42 million (RMB10.00 million) and the Company entered into lease agreements under which the Company agreed to lease back each of the properties for an initial term of 2 years.
+On May 27, 2020, the Company sold various equipment including general assembly lines and differential assembly lines to third parties for aggregate proceeds of \$1.42 million (RMB10.00 million) and the Company entered into lease agreements under which the Company agreed to lease back each of the properties for an initial term of 2 years.

 The Company determined that it did not relinquish control of the assets to the buyer-lessor.
-Therefore, the Company accounted for the transactions as failed sale-leaseback whereby the Company continues to depreciate the assets and recorded a financing obligation for the consideration received from the buyer-lessor.
+Therefore, the Company accounted for the transactions as failed sale-leaseback transactions whereby the Company continues to depreciate the assets and recorded a financing obligation for the consideration received from the buyer-lessor.